• These Rules and Regulations govern teams that have been authorized for play by the Club’s Board of Directors.

-3. Applying to Club Registrar for permission to host and attend any and all tournaments and exhibition games.
+3. Applying to Club Administrator for permission to host and attend any and all tournaments/festivals and exhibition games.

 4. Providing the Club with information to order equipment and uniforms.
 During the season the Manager is responsible for the care of equipment belonging to the Club, as outlined and signed for on the Equipment List, and must return all said equipment to the Club at the end of each season.

 5. The proper administration of all fund raising activities (See Article XVI).